-“I Spy.”
-Each of us takes a turn looking outside for something of a certain color for the other person to identify.
-The first player says something like “I spy with my little eye something red,” which could be a stop sign, a fire engine or another object.
-The other player calls out possible objects until discovering the correct one.
+Each rider takes a turn looking outside for something that fits a certain description for the other person to identify.
+The first player says something like "I spy with my little eye -- something soft," which could be, say, a flower, a fluffy dog or sand.
+The other player calls out possible objects until guessing the correct one.

-Alphabet Hunt.
-Have your youngster look for each letter of the alphabet on the signs and license plates you pass during your journey.
+Have your kiddo look for each letter of the alphabet on the signs and billboards you pass during your journey.

-Guess My Number.
-Tell your child you’re thinking of a number between one and 10, or between any two numbers, depending on your child’s knowledge.
+Tell the back seat you're thinking of a number between one and 10, or between any two numbers, harder or easier depending on your kid's age.
 Each time your child guesses a number, say whether yours is higher or lower than the one guessed, until your child arrives at the actual number.

-Counting Game.
-Ask your child to count 10 blue cars, 10 stop signs and so on.
+Ask your child to count 10 trucks, 10 stop signs and so on.
 Older children can keep score with a pencil and a small notebook.

-Story Together.
 Create a story together with your preschooler.
-Start with an intriguing first sentence then have fun with the plot as you take turns narrating the next parts of the story.
+Start with an intriguing first sentence, then have fun with the plot as you take turns narrating the next parts of the story.